-If you are sensitive about your hair extensions and really want to make them for as long as possible, consider this method.
-It’s not as effective as flat iron one but should work for less textured hairstyles.
+If you are sensitive about your hair extensions and want to make them for as long as possible, consider this method.
+It’s not as effective as a flat iron one but should work for less textured hairstyles.

 Timeframe: 40 to 80 minutes

 - Wash your hair extensions and dry them with a towel.
 Depending on total weight, it might be wise to use a hair turban.

 - Apply a dab of hair-smoothing serum.
 Don’t put too much.
 Try brands like Paul Mitchell or Oribe.

 - Start brushing your extensions while hair is still weft and with tiny traces of serum.